 Why Grerkin Matters in Behavior-Driven Development (BDD)

+- Shared Understanding Across Teams.
 Rather than relying on lengthy technical manuals or ambiguous user stories, Gherkin provides a formalized way to describe system behavior through conversational language.
-This simplicity allows teams to align on expectations early, often during Three Amigos sessions, where developers, testers, and business stakeholders collaborate to define what “done” looks like.
+This simplicity enables teams to align expectations early on, especially who is involved in the development process — not just engineers, but also product owners, business analysts, and QA specialists.
+It occurs during the Three Amigos sessions, where developers, testers, and business stakeholders collaborate to define what the Definition of Done(DoD) looks like.

-By acting as a living specification, Gherkin helps teams reduce misunderstandings, improve test coverage, and keep requirements tightly coupled with automated validation.
-It bridges the gap between business intent and technical implementation, making BDD not just possible, but practical.
+- Enhancing collaboration.
+Gherkin, by acting as a living specification, reduces misunderstandings, improves test coverage, and keeps requirements tightly coupled with automated validation.
+It bridges the gap between business intent and technical implementation, making BDD not just possible but practical.

 Gherkin in Agile & BDD Workflows